What to BringWe recommend packing light (both figuratively and literally)

 What We Need

 Many people ask if they can bring down supplies for the farm.
-At this time we need yellow/green scotch-brite sponges, citronella candles, AA and AAA long lasting batteries, large bottles of Dr. Bronner’s soap, sage wands, gardening tools, permaculture reading materials and off-grid living techniques.
+At this time we need citronella candles, tea candles, AAA long-lasting batteries, large bottles of Dr. Bronner’s soap, sage wands, and if you want to make our staff happy dark chocolate is a quick way to their heart.
 We also collect baby clothes/shoes/toys from ages 0 to 6 years old.
 Thank you in advance if you decide to help out in anyway possible.

 What We Don’t Have